Lurk/bar/readme.md

   # if set to true BAR will convert Cloudinary [Embed](https://docs.rs/yamd/latest/yamd/nodes/struct.Embed.html)
   # to [Images](https://docs.rs/yamd/latest/yamd/nodes/struct.Images.html)
   convert_cloudinary_embed: true
-# hash map to configure template free form, depends on a template
-# will be provided to template
-template_config:
-  should_unpack_cloudinary: false
   # If set BAR will generate alt text for images using
   # [MoonDream1](https://huggingface.co/vikhyatk/moondream1) model locally.
 It will do so only for images that do not
   # have alt text.